 - Number of binds that need to be done

-Printing companies like Printivity have jobs that vary significantly.
+A printing business like Printivity has jobs that vary significantly.
 As a printing company that does a lot of digital printing, Printivity produces quantities of booklets ranging from 2 to 10,000+ sheets of paper.
 That’s a big difference!

 Some printing companies have minimum order values because their personnel and their printing processes are not equipped to handle many projects at low quantities—they would lose money because it takes them too much time to process each order.
 So, they either establish minimum order values or turn down the orders.

 Printivity does not have minimum quantities or order values—for any kind of printing.
-Customers frequently print and ship booklet quantities as low as 1 single copy of a booklet.
-We have our systems set up to efficiently process our booklet projects.
+Customers frequently print and ship quantities as low as one single copy of a booklet.
+We have our systems set up to efficiently process our booklet projects and can guarantee the best printing services online.

 Both quantity and page count factor into the cost to print booklets.